simonski/aoc/README.md

     aoc render 2020 24

+Run the server and see some visualisations

+    caddy start
+    ./aoc server

-## Extending
+## Extend

-When you work on a new day, e.g. 2021
+When you work on a new day, for example 1st December 2022.
+Each day goes in its own `feature/YYYY_DD` branch taken from `develop`:

-    git checkout -b 2021-01
     ./start_problem.sh 2021 01

 You can then run it as an application